Winger (novel): Synopsis

 While in Seattle, Ryan Dean and Annie discover an abandoned sawmill.
 Annie shows Ryan Dean a painting on the wall she had found of two overlapping circles and the word "someday," which reminded her of the wish he had made at Stonehenge.
 They share their first kiss.
-On the last day In Seattle, Ryan Dean and Annie run into the woods in the pouring rain, and when Ryan Dean attempts to kiss her again, she asks that he does not, and tells him she can't love him.
+On the last day in Seattle, Ryan Dean and Annie run into the woods in the pouring rain, and when Ryan Dean attempts to kiss her again, she asks that he does not, and tells him she can't love him.
 Ryan Dean becomes distant with Annie because of this, but she kisses him yet again once they arrive at the airport which makes Ryan Dean feel as if he is going insane because of Annie's indecisiveness.
 On the car ride back to Pine Mountain it is evident that there is a love triangle with Ryan Dean sitting right in the middle of it, with Megan sneakily playing with Ryan Dean's foot while Annie held his hand.

 At midnight, Ryan Dean plays his second round of poker with Chas, Joey, Kevin, and Casey, and the boys take shots of whiskey.
 He and Chas lose and must take up "the consequence."
-Casey assigns the boys the task of driving twenty-five miles away in order to buy costumes for all five of the players, so Joey decides to be the designated driver since Ryan and Chas are both drunk.
+Casey assigns the boys the task of driving to buy costumes for all five of the players, so Joey decides to be the designated driver since Ryan and Chas are both drunk.
 During the trip, Chas demands Ryan Dean tell him what is going on with him and Megan with which he confesses that they have kissed a few times.
 Saddened by the news, Chas leaves.
 While Joey and Ryan Dean are alone, Ryan Dean asks why Joey doesn't have a boyfriend, and he responds that he does, in fact, have a boyfriend, but keeps it private at school as it would cause too much trouble.
 He also reveals that Casey Palmer is secretly gay and wants to be with him.
 After the boys find Halloween costumes, they find Chas on the way back to Pine Mountain.
 That morning, Ryan Dean tells Megan that they can no longer continue to see each other, given his concern for Annie's feelings, which causes Megan to cry.